 Charles’ story (Amplifire’s founder)

 In 2001, I had sold Digital Stock, the world’s first royalty free image business, to Bill Gates.
-Pretty neat, but being a restless sort, I was seeking the next opportunity and found it in the concept of confidence-based learning.
+Pretty neat, but being a restless sort, I was seeking the next opportunity.
+I found it in a conversation with a friend who told me about an idea that we now call confidence-based learning.
 So that year I launched nForma, an application that would teach employees in areas of knowledge where they were confident yet wrong, a phenomenon that later would be called confidently held misinformation (CHM).
-That year, the events of 9/11 shattered my dream and I wound down Nforma, putting it on the shelf for a better day.
+That year, the horror of 9/11 shattered my dreams, as no one wanted to even think about doing anything new following that tragedy.
+I wound down Nforma, putting it on the shelf for a better day.

 In the years since, we’ve continually added useful ideas to the platform, many of them based on research from the labs of our extraordinary Science Advisory Board, who I am proud to call friends.
-In addition to solving the problem of confidently held misinformation, we now help organizations with uncertainty, struggle to learn, disengagement, and more within the workforce.
-We offer analytics that help instructors and managers predict and intervene before knowledge risks unfold as poor performance and human error.
+In addition to solving the problem of confidently held misinformation, we now help organizations with uncertainty, struggle to learn, and disengagement within the workforce.
+We offer analytics that help instructors and managers predict and intervene before knowledge risks in the brain unfold as poor performance and human error in the real world.
 Our dashboard shows executives that risks are diminishing as mastery takes hold across their organization.

 I’ve become convinced that organizations who use the learning tools that are now being developed and deployed will build students and workforces that are more informed, more effective, more satisfied, and far more likely to reach their full potential.
 That’s why we call Amplifire “the results-based learning platform.“